 Stubborn pockets of fat in your abdomen and possibly your outer thighs and buttocks are the targets of the liposuction portion of your mommy makeover.
 These areas are almost impossible to target with exercise or diet.
 This procedure uses a cannula inserted through tiny incisions to suction out pockets of unwanted fat and slim your contour.
 Dr. Hunsaker uses tumescent liposuction, where a liquid solution of saline combined with adrenaline and anesthetic is injected into the treatment areas to minimize bruising, blood loss, and to help loosen the fat.

-what is the benefit of having procedures done in one surgical session?
+what Are the benefits of having Many procedures done in one surgical session?

 The genius of a mommy makeover is that it targets the major changes that have occurred with a woman’s body due to pregnancy, childbirth, and delivery.
 Having all three procedures done in a single surgical session with Dr. Hunsaker does make for a more involved recovery, but it is only one recovery.
 If you were to have all three of these procedures done separately you’d have three different surgical sessions and three recovery periods.